Chief Court Mistress: Augusta Victoria of Schleswig-Holstein, 1888–1918

-The Netherlands
+Chief court mistresses of the Netherlands

 In the 16th-century, the principal lady-in-waiting in the courts of the Habsburg governors of the Netherlands, Margaret of Austria and Mary of Hungary (governor of the Netherlands), was named hofmesterees ('Court mistress') or dame d'honneur.

 The principal female office holder in the royal court of the Kingdom of the Netherlands in the 19th century was named Grootmeesteres ('Grand Mistress').